-Sweet tangy, caramelized, and savory all in one dish.
+Sweet, tangy, caramelized, and savory all-in-one dish.

 This super easy dish is a must-have in your repertoire.
 Delicious all year round, with the upcoming holiday season just around the corner, this side dish is perfect for small to large gatherings.